tayden/RSHazeNet/README.md

 self.MODEL_PRE_PATH = './rs_haze.pth'
 ```

-Now you can proceed with the testing phase and assess the performance of our proposed FasterRSD-Net.
+Now you can proceed with the testing phase and assess the performance of our proposed RSHazeNet.

 ```pyth
 python test.py